tensorflow/docs/site/en/r2/guide/effective_tf2.md

 ### Use Keras layers and models to manage variables

-Keras models and layers offer the convenient `.variables` property, which recursively gather up all dependent variables.
+Keras models and layers offer the convenient `variables` and `trainable_variables` properties, which recursively gather up all dependent variables.
 This makes it very easy to manage variables locally to where they are being used.

 Contrast: